royJackman/TestMatchApp/README.md

 ## Running a local instance of the app

-After doanloading the necessary libraries, please navigate to the testerMatching folder.
+After doanloading the necessary libraries, please navigate to the TestMatchApp folder.
 Once there, run the command

 `export FLASK_APP=testermatching.py` if on Unix machines, or